dave-code-ruiz/hass-gallery/README.md

 I use the gallery to show the latest images and videos associated with movements in the motion application , when motion is detect I move image and the video file with best movement to galery and insert one line to .json file.

+The file [subirdropbox.sh](/scriptdropbox/subirdropbox.sh) is used in motion.conf like this:

+on_movie_end sudo bash /home/homeassistant/dropbox/scriptdropbox/subirdropbox.sh %f cam1

 # Instalation

 - Copy repository content in .homeassistant folder